Computing: Application software

 Application software, also known as an application or an app, is computer software designed to help the user perform specific tasks.
 Examples include enterprise software, accounting software, office suites, graphics software, and media players.
 Many application programs deal principally with documents.
 Apps may be bundled with the computer and its system software, or may be published separately.
 Some users are satisfied with the bundled apps and need never install additional applications.
 The system software manages the hardware and serves the application, which in turn serves the user.

 Application software applies the power of a particular computing platform or system software to a particular purpose.
 Some apps, such as Microsoft Office, are developed in multiple versions for several different platforms; others have narrower requirements and are generally referred to by the platform they run on.
 For example, a geography application for Windows or an Android application for education or Linux gaming.
-Applications that run only on one platform and increase the desirability of that platform due to the popularity of the application, known as killer applications.
+Applications that run only on one platform and increase the desirability of that platform due to the popularity of the application are known as killer applications.

 Computer networks

 A computer network, often simply referred to as a network, is a collection of hardware components and computers interconnected by communication channels that allow the sharing of resources and information.
 When at least one process in one device is able to send or receive data to or from at least one process residing in a remote device, the two devices are said to be in a network.
 Networks may be classified according to a wide variety of characteristics such as the medium used to transport the data, communications protocol used, scale, topology, and organizational scope.

 Communications protocols define the rules and data formats for exchanging information in a computer network, and provide the basis for network programming.
 One well-known communications protocol is Ethernet, a hardware and link layer standard that is ubiquitous in local area networks.
-Another common protocol is the Internet Protocol Suite, which defines a set of protocols for internetworking, i.e. for data communication between multiple networks, host-to-host data transfer, and application-specific data transmission formats.
+Another common protocol is the Internet Protocol Suite, which defines a set of protocols for internetworking, i.e., for data communication between multiple networks, host-to-host data transfer, and application-specific data transmission formats.

 Computer networking is sometimes considered a sub-discipline of electrical engineering, telecommunications, computer science, information technology, or computer engineering, since it relies upon the theoretical and practical application of these disciplines.